thangckt/thangckt.github.io/docs/cluster/compile/GPAW.md

 ##### ompi5

-so far, not work with UCX because error: address not mapped.
+- so far, not work with UCX because error: address not mapped.
 So use openIB in openMPI
+- can not use with OMPI5, since ORTE is no longer available.

 ``` sh
 module load conda/conda3